typedb-osi/typedb-localstack-demo/README.md

 ## Start localstack

 ```
-$ localstack start
+$ DOCKER_FLAGS='-e TYPEDB_FLAGS=--development-mode.enabled=true' localstack start
 ```

+(Note: developers of this repo should set the development mode flag to true to disable TypeDB's analytics)

-Note: mac users may need to also run
+Mac users may need to also run
 ```
 $ sudo /Applications/Docker.app/Contents/MacOS/install vmnetd
 ```